sixty-nine/dc-widgets/readme.markdown

 This library provides a customizable combobox, a color selector and a font selector.

 This code is in alpha version.
-It works currently only in Firefox.

 Author: Daniel Barsotti / info [at] dreamcraft [dot] ch

 ### Known bugs:

- - Does not work in IE
- - Display problems in Chrome
+ - Display problems in IE

 ### Todo

- - Fix IE and Chrome problems
+ - Fix IE display problem
+ - Test in IE7, and... brrrr...
+IE6
  - Make it work with keyboard
  - Write tests